Covid-19 Restrictions on Cruising

 - The availability of medical care in your destination countries; insurance will not help you if the local healthcare services are overwhelmed;

-- Your travel and medical insurance; it’s almost certainly too late to obtain travel or medical insurance that will provide cover against Covid-19;
+- Your travel and medical insurance; it may be difficult to obtain travel or medical insurance that will provide cover against Covid-19;

 - How you will deal with you or your crew becoming ill;

-- How you will get yourself and/or your crew home if in trouble (EHIC will not cover this);
+- How you will get yourself and/or your crew home if in trouble (GHIC/EHIC will not cover this);

 - What will you do if the local government ask you to leave at short notice;

-- The risk that, while on passage, further restrictions are introduced in your intended destination or its status under the UK traffic light system.
+- The risk that, while on passage, further restrictions are introduced at your intended destination or its status under the UK traffic light system.

 Please help by emailing any updates of which you become aware to: firstname.lastname@example.org